 Remembering the Civil Rights Act

-EDITOR'S NOTE: Carlisle Driggers reflects on the Civil Rights Act of 1964, signed by President Johnson 50 years ago today when Driggers was pastor of 23rd and Broadway Baptist Church in Louisville, Ky.
+EDITOR'S NOTE: Carlisle Driggers reflects on the Civil Rights Act of 1964, signed by President Johnson 50 years ago when Driggers was pastor of 23rd and Broadway Baptist Church in Louisville, Ky.
 Driggers became noted for his multiethnic ministry and later served on staff at First Baptist Church in Birmingham, Ala., to help the congregation with its racial integration process.
-This article first appeared in Baptist Press on May 20.

 COLUMBIA, S.C.
 (BP) -- It goes without saying that most people in America today who were of adult age on Nov.
 22, 1963, remember where they were and what they were doing when the news of President John F. Kennedy's assassination filled the airwaves and televisions screens.
 It was an unbelievably shocking and grief-stricken day all across the nation and around the world.